dellock6/veeam-iac-lab/README.md

 terraform:
   - vbr: deploy a Windows VM for VBR (Veeam Backup & Replication) Server using Terraform
   - lhr: deploy a Ubuntu Linux 22.04 VM with additional disk formatted with XFS and reflink enabled for Linux Hardened Repository
-  -
-6. Create aws S3 bucket with object lock
+  - aws-s3: create a aws S3 bucket with object lock